mongodb/docs/source/includes/list-table-cluster-http-response.rst

        for backing up cluster data.

    * - ``biConnector``
-     - document
+     - object
      - Information on whether |bic| is enabled or disabled for the cluster.

        .. include:: /includes/extracts/cluster-option-bi-cluster-requirements.rst

-       The ``biConnector`` document includes the following fields:
+       The ``biConnector`` object includes the following fields:

        .. list-table::
           :header-rows: 1
+          :stub-columns: 1
           :widths: 20 80

           * - Field